nolash/ethereum-samples/README.md

 # p2p programming in go-ethereum

+## CAVEAT

-**These examples build on the https://github.com/ethersphere/go-ethereum/tree/network-testing-framework branch.
-As of this writing this branch is currently being merged into ethereum master.
-ETA is end july 2017**
+**These examples build on the https://github.com/ethersphere/go-ethereum/tree/network-testing-framework branch.** As of this writing this branch is currently being merged into ethereum master.
+The subfolder "standalone" holds examples A through C without use of the local common package, which renders some of them usable with the current ethereum master branch.

+## DESCRIPTION

 These code examples are intended to demonstrate the main building blocks of peer-to-peer comunications in go-ethereum.
 They are organized in chapters, where every example in a chapter (ideally) builds on the next.